nicoabgv/Spotify-Reader/README.md

 - When requesting your data on Spotify's privacy page, select the option for "Extended playback history."
 - This will include your entire listening history from the creation of your account.

+## Export to Excel

+The program allows you to export your Spotify statistics to an Excel file for more in-depth analysis.
+Simply choose the "Export statistics to Excel" option from the dropdown menu and follow the on-screen instructions.

 ## License